aman-vishu/fitmax22/README.md

 # engage
 microsoft engage Aman Maan

+ if you want you can install requirements.txt or do the below

 READ ME : INDEX
 		1)LIBRARIES,FILES,Packages TO BE INSTALLED BEFORE
 		2)HOW TO RUN
 		3)HOW TO POSITION YOURSELF(for dffrent exercises) FOR SMOOTH DETECTION

-1:LIBRARIES,Files,packages TO BE INSTALLED BEFORE
+1:if you want you can install requirements.txt or do the below --------LIBRARIES,Files,packages TO BE INSTALLED BEFORE

 pip install opencv-python
 pip install opencv-contrib-python